-- 1. In case of dual classed vessel, the Classification and Surveys should be maintained in accordance with the agreement adopted by the two Societies. - 2.
-The procedures for maintaining(periodical surveys etc.) dual classed vessel are prescribed in the separate Instruction. - 3.
-Even though a dual classed vessel that does not have a written agreement with other Society is treated as double classed vessel.
+- 1. Each Society acts on behalf of the other Society in accordance with the bilateral agreement adopted by the two Societies.
+This agreement shall clearly define the scope of work of each Society.
+(2021) - 2.
+Each Society is to review whether the work undertaken by other Society on its behalf has been completed as agreed.
+(2021) - 3.
+The procedures for maintaining(periodical surveys etc.) dual classed vessel are prescribed in the separate Instruction. - 4.
+Even though a Dual Classed Vessel that does not have a written agreement with other Society is treated as Double Classed Vessel.

-114. Preparations for survey
+115. Preparations for survey